Egyptian army blocks Sinai roads in hunt for kidnappers

 Cairo's 1979 peace treaty with Israel limits the number of troops it can deploy in Sinai, but Israel agreed to Egypt's request to send in more troops as security unravelled there in 2011.
 Israel has not commented on the new deployment.

-(Reporting by Yousri Mohamed and Ali Abdelatti; Writing by Alexander Dziadosz; Editing by Jon Hemming)
+(Reporting by Yousri Mohamed and Ali Abdelatti; writing by Alexander Dziadosz; editing by Tom Pfeiffer and Mark Heinrich)